spiros-zer/spiros-zer/README.md

 <img src = "https://github-readme-stats.vercel.app/api/top-langs/?username=spiros-zer&layout=compact" align="right">

 <p align="left"> <strong>Unreal game dev and software engineer</strong>.

   Experienced in gameplay and gameplay mechanics integration as well as game-ready UI/UX design and functionality integration.
-Played around with a couple of languages and technologies, but C++ and Unreal Engine have my heart &#9829;.
 Frontending and UI/UX design.

+  Played around with a couple of languages and technologies.
 Modelling stuff for shitz and giggles from time to time.</p>

 <br>